Benjamin15122/moon-flask/pages/people/tianxiaogu/index.md

     * Use  `uiautomator dump`(in fact based on [Accessibility Service](https://developer.android.com/reference/android/accessibilityservice/AccessibilityService.html) of android framework) to guide monkey.
         * The command `uiautomator dump` has a delay.
           This tool uses the API used by the `uiautomator` to capture UI information immediately without any delay.
-    * Currently only two simple strategies: A random strategy and a Death-First strategy.
+    * Currently only two simple strategies: A random strategy and a Depth-First strategy.
 You can extend this tool with your own strategy.
         * By using MiniTracing for ART to profile the runtime, we could implement various kinds of feedback directed testing tools.
 * [Ares](http://bitbucket.org/txgu/ares)
     * An automatic-runtime-recovery-enabled JVM